ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/loading-ads.md

 ### Using `ChartboostMediationUnityBannerAd` API

 `ChartboostMediationUnityBannerAd` API enables loading of a bannerAd within a unity gameobject.
-To create such gameobject you can simply right-click in hierarchy window and select `Chartboost Mediation/UnityBannerAd`
+To create this gameobject, right-click in the hierarchy window and select `Chartboost Mediation/UnityBannerAd`
 ![Creating UnityBannerAd](../images/create-unity-banner-ad.png)